 Things To Do & See in Deadwood

 In Deadwood, you’ll find great places to eat and unique shops.
-Las Vegas style gaming with $1,000 bet limits.
+Las Vegas style gaming with $1,000 bet limits and Sports Betting.
 Festivals, concerts and rodeo action.
 A Spa that features an outdoor garden area with saunas and whirlpools.
 ATV and Bike Rentals.
 Guided fishing and guided horseback rides.
 Hiking.
 A mini golf course & kids arcade.
 City and Scenic Tours.
 Ghost Tours.
 Glass Blowing lessons.
 And, a place where History comes to life on main street.
 Shoot-out Schedule

-Learn about our History: Historic Deadwood, where the entire town is a National Historic Landmark, is one of America’s history rich spots.
-It’s a place where families blend education and pastime.
+Experience our History: In Historic Deadwood, the entire town is on the National Historic Registry.
 To walk in the footsteps of legends, book the Deadwood PastPort which includes admission to the Broken Boot Gold Mine, Historic Adams House, the Days of 76 Museum and Mt Moriah Cemetery.
-Daily re-enactments on Main Street are followed by the Trial of Jack McCall (every day except Sunday).
+Daily re-enactments on main Street are followed by the Trial of Jack McCall (every day except Sunday).
+Tour one of Deadwood’s houses of prostitution, an industry that operated illegally in the city from 1876 until 1980, when a raid by federal agents finally closed them for good.

 Ride the Deadwood Stage: The Deadwood Stage is an Old West icon and still travels the streets of Historic Mainstreet Late May through late September.
-The stage was featured for years by Buffalo Bill and his Wild West show all over Americana Europe.
+The stage was featured for years by Buffalo Bill and his Wild West show all over America and Europe.
 It was used in Deadwood to carry mail, gold and people from 1876 until the arrival of the railroad to Deadwood in December 1890.
-Today, visitors can ride a replica of the Deadwood to Cheyenne Stage from mid April throught late fall.
+Today, visitors can ride a replica of the Deadwood to Cheyenne Stage from mid- April through late fall.

-Explore our Parks and Monuments: Deadwood is located 12 miles from Spearfish Canyon National Scenic by-way and only 73 miles from Devils Tower National Monument.
+Explore our Scenic By-ways and Monuments: Deadwood is located 12 miles from Spearfish Canyon National Scenic by-way and only 73 miles from Devils Tower National Monument.
 This scenic road trip loops past waterfalls in Spearfish Canyon to Devils Tower via Sundance, Wyoming and back through Belle Fourche and Spearfish.
-You can spend a full day exploring these two natural treasures.
-Upon your return, stop at the National Fish Hatchery in Spearfish City Park and take a short detour to Mt Roosevelt, located just outside Deadwood.
+Upon your return, stop at the National Fish Hatchery in Spearfish City Park.

 Ride a Horse: The Black Tail Horseback Riding tour is without a doubt the most unique guided history tours from a saddle.
 Ride through three scenic gulches and learn about original mining stories and the people that lived in the area from 1876 until 1900.
 Riders travel on horseback on a narrow-gauge railroad bed, an original 1880 toll road and past mining remnants from the 1800's.
 Ride a Horse!